franciscop/umbrella/jquery.md

 #### How to break out of umbrella `.each()` loop?

-In jquery you can `return false;` to stop the iteration of an `.each()` loop. this is diffrent in umbrella, the loop always process all given elememnts!
+In jQuery you can `return false;` to stop the iteration of an `.each()` loop. this is diffrent in umbrella, the loop always processes all given elememnts!

 Depending on your use case you can mimic jQuery logic in different ways.